LBPHacker/coro/README.md

 using C++; this library will eat your exceptions and RAII for breakfast.

-Also don't use this if you can't guarantee that you won't overflow the stack you allocate for your coroutines; see the code below.
-It should be possible to handle stack overflows in some sane way, but this requires OS assistance.
+Also don't use this if you can't guarantee that you won't overflow the stack allocated for your coroutines; see the code below.
+If you can't guarantee this but still would like to use the library, consider building (see way below) with `-Duse_mmap_stack=true` to have the library ask Linux for stacks that reliably crash your program with a `SIGSEGV` when overflowed.
-I haven't gotten around to looking into that yet; PRs are welcome.

 ## Who (should I blame if my program dies)?